Ringway 3 (Hanoi): Thanh Xuân junction to Trung Hòa junction

 Ringway 3 meets Highway 6 (Nguyễn Trãi Blvd) at Thanh Xuân junction.
 A major junction of Hanoi, connecting east - west traffic between downtown Hà Nội and western districts of Thanh Xuân and Hà Đông, and north–south traffic around Ringway 3 corridor, this junction suffers serious traffic congestion.
 Many blame the poor design of the freeway, with ramps connecting in a diamond-like interchange, creating conflict points across the junction.
 To alleviate the problem, an underpass on Nguyễn Trãi Blvd was built to reduce congestion.

 Past Thanh Xuân junction, this road is signed as Khuất Duy Tiến Boulevard.
-Originally built as local streets connecting brick factories and apartments complex for workers, it is now a 8-lane boulevard, with four lanes each direction.
+Originally built as local streets connecting brick factories and apartments complex for workers, it is now an 8-lane boulevard, with four lanes each direction.
 This road provides connection to Trung Hòa - Nhân Chính, a heavily developed area of Thanh Xuân district.
 This road intersects with Lê Văn Lương Ave. and Tố Hữu Ave., the second east - west corridor connecting downtown Hanoi and Hà Đông.

 About 2 km northbound, Ringway 3 has another major intersection, this time with Trần Duy Hưng Blvd. and Hòa Lạc expressway.
 Similar to the junction with Nguyễn Trãi Blvd, this features a diamond-style interchange and an underpass for traffic heading east–west between Hòa Lạc expressway and Trần Duy Hưng Blvd.
 This junction often experiences severe congestion, since there is no direct ramp connecting elevated Ringway 3 with Hòa Lạc expressway, forcing many vehicles (the majority are trucks and other heavy good vehicles) to exit onto the junction below, causing delays and accidents, sometime fatal ones.